-BoD Exec.
-B. Total number of external mandates per person of which: 5 - maximum number of mandates in companies subject to ordinary audit 8 2 - maximum number of mandates in listed companies 4 1
+Total number of mandates of which: - maximum number of mandates in companies subject to ord nary audit (including listed companies) di- 8 - maximum number of mandates in listed companies 5

-- In addition to the mandate in the company to which the vote applies. - An ordinary audit of the accounts (art.
-727 Swiss Code of Obligations, as opposed to limited audit) is obligatory for companies that, for two consecutive financial years, fulfil at least two of the three following criteria: - Revenues greater than CHF 40 million - Balance sheet total greater than CHF 20 million - More than 250 full-time equivalents
+- The chairmanship of the board of companies subject to an ordinary audit counts double. - An ordinary audit of the accounts (art.
+727 Swiss Code of Obligations, as opposed to limited audit) is mandatory for companies that, for two consecutive financial years, fulfil at least two of the following three criteria: - Turnover exceeding CHF 40 million - Balance sheet total exceeding CHF 20 million - Staff exceeding 250 full-time equivalents